 Why is tax year end important?

-History lesson to one side, it’s important that you’re aware of the 5th April deadline.
+History lesson aside, it’s important that you’re aware of the 5th April deadline.

-After this date, many of your annual tax allowances reset, including the amount you can contribute to an ISA, and how much you can earn tax-free in capital gains or dividends.
+After this date, many of your annual tax allowances reset, including the amount you can contribute to an Individual Savings Account (ISA), and how much you can earn tax-free in capital gains or dividends.

 Which products have annual allowances?

 ISAs, Junior ISAs (JISA), Lifetime ISAs (LISA) and pensions are all subject to annual allowances.
-This means you can save or invest up to the annual allowance in a given tax year and there may be tax benefits for doing so, although both the allowances and the tax benefits depend on your personal circumstances and may be subject to to change in the future.
+This means you can contribute up to the annual allowance in a given tax year and there may be tax benefits for doing so, although both the allowances and the tax benefits depend on your personal circumstances and may be subject to to change in the future.

-A general investment account (GIA) may be subject to dividend or capital gains tax where the returns exceed the annual dividend and capital gains tax-free allowances – there’s more information on these tax allowances below.
+A general investment account (GIA) may be subject to tax on income – such as dividends and interest – or capital gains, where the returns exceed the annual dividend and capital gains tax-free allowances.
+There’s more information on these tax allowances below.

 Here at Nutmeg, we don’t offer cash ISAs.
 But if you have a cash ISA or indeed any other type of ISA with another provider, any contributions you make over the course of the tax year will still contribute to your overall allowance.